Chris Taylor (baseball): Los Angeles Dodgers

 On June 15, 2023, Taylor hit his 100th career home run, a grand slam off of Reynaldo López of the Chicago White Sox, becoming the first player in history to hit grand slams for both his first and 100th career homers.
 He played in 117 games, batting .237 with 15 homers and 56 RBI.
 In the NLDS, Taylor had one hit and one RBI in seven at-bats.

 The 2024 season was difficult for Taylor, as he was hitting only .167 when he went on the injured list with a groin injury in late July.
 He was sidelined until August 22.
 He only played in 87 games in 2024, the lowest total in a 162-game season since 2016, and he hit .202, his lowest average since 2015 when he was with the Mariners.
 Taylor had four at-bats in the NLDS without recording a hit though he got more playing time in the NLCS due to an injury to Gavin Lux, recording three hits, two walks and one stolen base in 11 plate appearances.
 Taylor was used primarily as a late-game defensive replacement and pinch runner in the World Series, scoring a run in Game 1 and later hitting a single in his only at-bat as he won his second championship with Los Angeles.

 Taylor was relegated to occasional appearances the first month and a half of the 2025 season, getting only 35 at-bats in 28 games, with seven hits for a .200 batting average.
-The Dodgers released him on May 18,.
+The Dodgers released him on May 18.

 Los Angeles Angels

 On May 26, 2025, Taylor signed a major league contract with the Los Angeles Angels.
-He suffered a broken left hand after being hit by a Tyler Ferguson pitch on June 9.
-With the Angels, Taylor played in 30 games, batting .179 with 2 homers and 10 RBI.
-Between the Dodgers and the Angels, Taylor played in 58 games in 2025, batting .186 with 2 homers and 12 RBI.
+He suffered a broken left hand after being hit by a Tyler Ferguson pitch in a game against the Athletics on June 9.
+With the Angels, Taylor played in 30 games, batting .179 with two home runs and 10 RBI.
+Between the Dodgers and the Angels, Taylor played in 58 games in 2025, batting .186 with two home runs and 12 RBI.

+Taylor re-signed with the Angels on a minor league contract on February 13, 2026.
+He was released on March 21, when he failed to win a roster spot during spring training.
+On March 27, Taylor re-signed with the Angels organization on a new minor league contract.
+Taylor began the regular season with the Triple-A Salt Lake Bees.
+On May 22, he announced his retirement from professional baseball.
+However, the next day, Taylor reversed the original announcement and returned to the Bees; he was subsequently placed on the injured list with a left forearm fracture.
+On May 24, he once again announced his retirement from professional baseball.